We are under construction! During this process, some links will take you to our older website!

 Important Book Review Update January 25, 2022

-Please note: After working with many individuals trying to grasp the need for such seeming complex thinking skills, I have come to realize more needed to be said about the value of Otto Laske's book Measuring Hidden Dimensions of Human Systems Vol 2.
+Please note: After working with many individuals trying to grasp the need for such seemingly complex thinking skills, I have come to realize more needed to be said about the value of Otto Laske's book Measuring Hidden Dimensions of Human Systems Vol 2.

 1. Individuals under 27 will not fully grasp these techniques because their brains have not yet developed enough synaptic connections between the neurons in their brains.